 Social Science Research Council

 Funded by the Japan Foundation, SSRC’s Abe Fellowships promote deeply contextualized cross-cultural research between the US and Japan.
 There are specific Abe Fellowships for Journalists.
-Other grant competitions include: Grants for Collaborative Research on Environment and Health in China, and Dissertation Proposal Development Fellowships (designed for senior faculty to identify potential research fields for groups of graduate students).
-In addition, there are Negotiating Agreement in Congress Grants, funded by The William and Flora Hewlett Foundation.
+Other competitions include International Dissertation Research Fellowships and the InterAsia Academy.

 Society for Historians of American Foreign Relations

 SHAFR offers a variety of research fellowships and travel awards for historians- these should be available to journalism historians as well as other types.

 Residential fellowships for full-time faculty undertaking innovative projects in the humanities and humanistic social sciences; non- US nationals welcome to apply.

 Study Abroad AIFS (American Institute for Foreign Studies)

 Provides scholarships to undergraduates for both summer and semester study abroad programs.